codefuse-ai/codefuse-apar/tech_report.md

 **Influence of attempt count to overall performance**

-A single rollout achieves 65.2% success rate (326/500), while the best-of-N oracle reaches Y% (X/500)—a gap of Z percentage points.
+A single rollout achieves 65.2% success rate (326/500), while the best-of-N oracle reaches 82.4% (412/500)—a gap of 17.2% percentage points.
 This demonstrates that correct patches do exist among the rollouts; the challenge lies in identifying them.